rishipratap10/Bank-Application/README.md

 The customer would be able to:
 - Login
-- View all his accounts
+- View all his accounts and balances